Wickham Marsh Wildlife Area

 Wickham Marsh Wildlife Management Area is open for hunting in season.
 Trails provide access to marsh and grassland areas.

 This area is excellent for snowshoeing and cross-country skiing, Keep in mind though, that for skiing, some of these trails are very steep.
-Snow pack in some of the areas a bit lacking in not-so-good snow year, making the forests of evergreens less covered that the hardwood forests.
+Snow pack in some of the areas a bit lacking in a not-so-good snow year, making the forests of evergreens less covered that the hardwood forests.

 Accessibility